microsoft/vscode-java-test/runner-config.md

 ## Property Details

-The value of `java.test.config.json` is an object array, each object is a configuration item, which may have following properties:
+The value of `java.test.config` is an object array, each object is a configuration item, which may have following properties:
 | Property Name | Description | Default Value |
 |---|---|---|
 | `name` | Specify the name of the configuration item | "" |